wzacs1/BioinfWorkshop/Workthroughs/Part1-2_IntroToLinux.md

 ```bash
 $ echo 'My current working directory is $PWD'
 ```
 That's not the behaviour you were probably aiming for with that statement, but it illustrates the difference.
-Single quotes prevent the interpretation of special characers.
+Single quotes prevent the interpretation of special characters.
 It's a way of saying 'I want EXACTLY this!'.
 This is a very important distinction in a lot of instances, but makes no differences if there is nothing to interpret enclosed in the quotes.
 This leads to sloppy use of them interchangeably (I admit I'm guilty of this at times), which is often the source of errors, and one of the first things to check for when you encounter errors.

 ### Back to variables and Isolating Variables.